Join the fastest-growing Food community on Pinterest

 Can I freeze waffles?

-Yes, you can freeze them and reheat later.
+Yes, you can freeze them and reheat them later.

 Are Belgian waffles the same as regular waffles?